nwmbutler/cars-test/README.md

 # Cars Web Dev Test

-# Cars API

-Please create a new git repo (don't fork this one) and follow the instructions below.

-Once you have finished, please email us the URL to your repo.

-Please make commits as you go (> 1 and < 100) and provide instructions to run the application.

 ## The Story

 "As a consumer of a RESTFul API, I would like to be able to add, retrieve, and remove *cars*."